hist3907b-winter2015/module2-findingdata/m2-exercises.md

 First question: do you have wget installed on your computer?
 If you don't, you'll need it for this exercise and the next one (if you look in the program 'api-ex-mac.sh', you'll see that the final line of the program asks wget to go get the results you've scraped from Canadiana).
 Installing wget is quite straightforward - follow [the Programming Historian's instructions](http://programminghistorian.org/lessons/automated-downloading-with-wget).

+Our program requires a helper program that reads the .json data - It's called JQ.
+You can install this by using HOMEBREW.
+But to install homebrew, visit [http://brew.sh](http://brew.sh) and follow instructions.
+Then, to install jq, type `brew install jq` from your terminal.

 Now, download api-ex-mac.sh from the repository and save it to your desktop.
 Open your terminal program (which you can find under 'applications' and then 'utilities'.)
 Navigate to your desktop:

 `cd desktop`